-12. Buy used instead of new.
+11. Buy used instead of new.

-Save money by buying used or selling unused items.
+Bottom Line: Save money by buying used or selling unused items.

-13. Make your own vs. buying.
+12. Make your own instead of buying.

-Consider if doing it yourself will save you money.
-In some cases, you might spend more money trying to do it yourself, but this is not true when it comes to everyday tasks.
-You can save a lot of money by cooking at home and making your own food instead of eating out at restaurants.
-Make whatever is within your ability.
+Sometimes DIY can save you money.
+In other cases, you might spend more money trying to do it yourself.
+For example, say you make $60 an hour at work and it costs $30 an hour to hire someone to paint your house.
+You would be better off paying the specialist to do that work for you.
+But there are tasks/projects where doing it yourself is cost effective.
+The best example is cooking at home and making your own food instead of eating out at restaurants.
 There are lots of creative ways you can save money if you're willing to put in the work.

-14. Learn to cut or do your own hair.
+13. Learn to cut or do your own hair.

-15. Swap with a friend, whether you want to swap clothing, swap books, etc.
+14. Swap with a friend, whether you want to swap clothing, swap books, etc.

 Those are our 15 money saving tips.
-Give them a whirl.
+Give them a whirl!